-School meals puts a spring in the step of women and girls in Bangladesh
+Bangladesh: school meals put a spring in step of female students and staff

 On a sleepy winter morning, the scenic hills of Chittagong Hill Tracts — which border India and Myanmar in southeastern Bangladesh — are draped with clouds.
 Underneath, deceptively quiet villages are teeming with life.

 While the adults start their day by venturing into the Bandarban jungles to collect firewood and pick indigenous herbs for various uses, children like Yonchi Marma are getting ready for school.